Drdraqounof/CRM/README.md

 ---

+# CRM Project Prototype

+This is a prototype for a Customer Relationship Management (CRM) web application, built with Next.js, TypeScript, and Prisma.
+It demonstrates core CRM features such as donor management, campaign tracking, authentication, and data visualization.
+The project is intended for learning, prototyping, and as a foundation for a full-featured CRM.

+## What is this project?
+This project is a working demo of a CRM system for nonprofits or organizations that manage donors and fundraising campaigns.
+It allows you to:
+- Track donors and their donations
+- Manage fundraising campaigns
+- Log in securely
+- View dashboards and reports
+- Add, edit, and view details for donors and campaigns

+## Pages Explained (Layman Terms)

+- **/login**: The login page.
+Lets users sign in with Google or credentials to access the CRM.
+- **/dashboard**: The main dashboard.
+Shows an overview of fundraising, top donors, and active campaigns in a visual, easy-to-read format.
+- **/donor-list**: The donor management page.
+Lets you view, search, filter, and manage all donors.
+You can add new donors, see their details, and view their descriptions in an overlay.
+- **/campaigns**: The campaign management page.
+Lets you view, add, and manage fundraising campaigns, including their goals, progress, and status.
+- **/post-login-question/personal**: A page for collecting additional personal information from users after login (e.g., onboarding step).
+- **/post-login-question/organization**: A page for collecting organization details after login (e.g., onboarding step).
+- **/about**: A simple about page describing the project or organization.
+- **/wireframe**: A page for wireframes and design documentation.

+## Technical Notes
+- **Framework**: Built with Next.js 16 (App Router), TypeScript, and Tailwind CSS for rapid UI development.
+- **Database**: Uses Prisma ORM with a PostgreSQL backend (Neon or local).
+All data models are defined in `prisma/schema.prisma`.
+- **Authentication**: Uses NextAuth.js for secure login with Google OAuth and credentials.
+- **API Routes**: All data operations (CRUD) are handled via Next.js API routes in the `app/api` directory.
+- **Client/Server Components**: Data fetching and business logic are handled in Server Components; UI and interactivity are handled in Client Components.
+- **Error Handling**: Common errors and solutions are documented in [ERRORS_AND_SOLUTIONS.md](./ERRORS_AND_SOLUTIONS.md).
+- **Mock Data**: The app uses mock data for donors and campaigns by default.
+Connect to a real database for persistence.
+- **Overlay/Modal**: Clicking "View" on a donor in the donor list opens an overlay with the donor's description.

+---

+For setup instructions, see below.
+For technical troubleshooting, see [ERRORS_AND_SOLUTIONS.md](./ERRORS_AND_SOLUTIONS.md).

 ## Server/Client Component Architecture (App Router)

 This project uses the Next.js App Router.
 Data fetching (e.g., with Prisma) is handled in Server Components, while client-only logic (such as dynamic imports with `ssr: false`) is placed in separate Client Components.
 This separation is required to avoid build/runtime errors and to follow Next.js best practices.